You Forgive And Forget, But What About Reconciliation?

 Matthew 6:15 But if you do not forgive others their sins, your Father will not forgive your sins.

 - God commands us to forgive.
 It’s not optional.
-He is our example, and if He can ask His Heavenly Father, to forgive those who nailed Him to a cross, we can learn to forgive with His help.
-There is absolutely nothing that is impossible to overlook with God’s help.
-With really traumatic events, we must work through the pain and the grief though.
+He is our example, and if He can ask His Heavenly Father to forgive those who nailed Him to a cross, we can learn to forgive with His help.
+There is absolutely nothing impossible to overlook with God’s help.
+With really traumatic events, we must work through the pain and the grief, though.
 Forgiving is not sweeping something under the rug and pretending it didn’t happen.
 That will only come back to haunt you later.

-- Forgiveness is for you.
-It’s not for the person that wronged you.
+- It’s not for the person that wronged you.
 It is to set you free.
 It is so you are not held prisoner paying the price for someone else’s wrongdoing.
 Forgiving is for you and you alone.
-Often the person who has hurt you feels nothing…no shame, guilt or remorse.
+Often the person who has hurt you feels nothing…no shame, guilt, or remorse.
 The wrongdoer may even have forgotten the event, but we can stay trapped in bitterness, anger, and unforgiveness for years.
-It can affect our emotional, mental, spiritual and physical well-being, while the other person is oblivious to our pain.
+It can affect our emotional, mental, spiritual, and physical well-being while others are oblivious to our pain.
 Unforgiveness rarely harms the other person.
 Usually, we are the only victim of our unforgiveness.

-We are allowed, being a Christian to set appropriate boundaries for ourselves to protect ourselves and our families.
-To have boundaries that include distancing yourself from someone, does not mean that we hate that person, or that we have not forgiven them, We should always pray for that person though. ~ Peg Gogonelis
+Being Christian, we are allowed to set appropriate boundaries for ourselves to protect ourselves and our families.
+Having limits that include distancing yourself from someone does not mean that we hate that person or have not forgiven them.
+We should always pray for that person, though. ~ Peg Gogonelis

 What Does The Bible Teach How To Forgive And Forget?